 For RIAs that are already subject to a fiduciary duty under the Investment Advisers Act of 1940, the new CFP Board rules are substantively similar to the fiduciary obligation they may already face, albeit subject to all Financial Advice that the CFP professional provides (and not just the advice they deliver while ‘wearing’ their RIA hat).

-On the other hand, for registered representatives of broker-dealers, and insurance/annuity agents, the CFP Board’s new duties impose a new higher standard for their advice… such that even if the CFP professional meets all the requirements of their firm and the regulations of FINRA, they may still fail to adhere to the CFP Board’s higher standard, and instead are expected to comport themselves accordingly or else face potential discipline, from Private Censure to a Public Letter of Admonition or even suspension or revocation of the marks.
+On the other hand, for registered representatives of broker-dealers, and insurance/annuity agents, the CFP Board’s new duties impose a new higher standard for their advice… such that even if the CFP professional meets all the requirements of their firm and the regulations of FINRA, they may still fail to adhere to the CFP Board’s higher standard, and instead are expected to comport themselves accordingly or else face potential discipline, from Private Censure to a Public Censure or even suspension or revocation of the marks.